 When you create a Droplet, you have the option to add an SSH key to it.
-If you choose not to add an SSH key, the root password will be automatically generated and emailed to you, and you’ll change it to a secure password of your choice the first time you log in.
+If you choose not to add an SSH key, the root password is automatically generated and emailed to you, and you'll change it to a secure password of your choice the first time you log in.

 If you forget or lose the root password, you can reset it using the control panel.

 Navigate to the control panel.
 From the project the Droplet is in, or from the main navigation's Droplets page, locate the Droplet.
 Click the Droplet's name to open its detail page, then select Access in the left navigation.

 Click Reset Root Password to send an email to the address associated with your DigitalOcean account.
 You can use the password provided to log in to your Droplet through the console.

 Some operating systems use internally-managed passwords, which means you cannot reset the root password from the control panel.
 In these cases, you’ll see the following message in the Reset root password section: